ccharlesjin/Foodbank-Organization-Platform/README.md

 # Environmental dependence
  Windows 10 or later, macOS Catalina or later, or any of the current major Linux distributions are recommended.

+# Presentation video
+Presentation video can be found at ./FoodBank_Presentation.mp4.

 # Sample login email and password
 Since all passwords in FoodBank.sql are salted, we provide some unsalted password for testing:
 ### User Table